guregu/trealla-js/README.md

 Each Prolog interpreter instance has its own virtual filesystem you can read and write to.
 For details, check out the [wasmer-js docs](https://github.com/wasmerio/wasmer-js#typescript-api).
+Although we don't use wasmer-js anymore, the same API is still provided.

 ```js
 const pl = new Prolog();